 It was a jam-packed, whirlwind of a journey, and I got home feeling completely overwhelmed not only by the beauty of New Zealand, but by the casual and undramatic nature of its culture and the kindness of its people.
 I had been living such a frenetic life in NYC for so long that I had forgotten what it was like to actually stop and allow myself to simply be.
 Because I had been working for such a long time in an industry where money and power were the be-all and end-all of one’s existence, I was deeply impacted by the work-life balance that Kiwis not only enjoyed, but encouraged.
 And I had been fighting so hard for equality as a woman on Wall Street that I was blindsided by how women were championed all throughout New Zealand, and blown away by the tightknit community of women who seemingly supported one another’s endeavors and celebrated each other’s successes.

 I was literally on a high from my New Zealand experience, and as I got back into the groove of daily life in NYC, I kept waiting for that high to wear off.
 But days turned into weeks, and weeks turned into months, and before I knew it over a year had passed and I was still thinking about New Zealand.

 Every.
 Single.
 Day.

-There’s a whole lot more to the story, and many more details to delve into along the way, but that’s the foundation of how my obsession with New Zealand began.
-So I warn you in advance that to start, many of our weekly Wanderlust Wednesday excursions may focus on this country that I love so much, so prepare for a bit of Kiwi overload!
-I promise I’ll mix it up along the way, but I’ve kept to myself the gorgeousness of New Zealand and the details of my life there for way too long, and now I’m ready (and pumped!) to relive some of it with you.
+There’s a whole lot more to the story, and many more details to delve into along the way, but that’s the foundation of how my love affair with New Zealand began.
+So I warn you in advance that to start, many of our Wanderlust Wednesday excursions may focus on this country that I love so much, so prepare for a bit of Kiwi overload!
+I promise I’ll mix it up along the way, but I’ve kept to myself the gorgeousness of New Zealand and the details of my life there for way too long, and now I’m ready (and pumped!) to relive some of my experiences with you.